 Using a professional graphic designer will cost more at the outset but is economical in the long run.
 Questions to ask yourself … Do I really understand how to prepare a graphic for the printer?
 Am I familiar with terms like ‘cropping’ and ‘bleed’?
 Is the resolution of the images adequate for a professional looking result?
 (See our website’s Useful Guides for advice).
 Have I chosen the right size of paper?

-Like the professional Fashion Designer an experienced Graphic Designer knows his stuff.
-He is in touch with the public on a regular basis and understands how they tick.
-He has a selection of dynamic tools at his disposal to mould your ideas into a concept and eventual design and strikes a perfect balance between creativity and communication with the right individuals.
+Like the professional Fashion Designer an experienced Graphic Designer knows their stuff.
+They are in touch with the public on a regular basis and understand how they tick.
+They have a selection of dynamic tools at his disposal to mould your ideas into a concept and eventual design and strike a perfect balance between creativity and communication with the right individuals.
 The result is always impressive and professional.

 - You are investing in your brand and reputation so any money spent is an asset.
 First impressions last.

-- Rollerbanners Design Service starts at an affordable £15 so it’s a no brainer!
+- EZ Design Service starts at an affordable £15 so it’s a no brainer!